How Weather And Climate Change Will Affect Your Business Or Occupation

 Breweries can also be listed under this category.
 A large quantity of water is used in the production of beer and similar alcoholic beverages.
 For example, global beer giant Anheuser-Busch uses 3½ barrels of water to produce just one barrel of beer.

 Breweries need to adapt to new and innovative ways to produce beer in such a way that less water is used in the brewing process.
-If they are unable to successfully implement water saving processes, the whole industry will suffer and may lead to shortages and rising costs.
+If they are unable to implement water-saving processes successfully, the whole industry will suffer, leading to shortages and rising costs.

 11) Construction Companies